Create Your Own Wellness Retreat: Explore Happy, Healthy Madison

 Contributed by Happiness Expert Lacey Campbell

-Feed your soul and body with all that Madison, Georgia, has to offer, and start your new year’s resolutions off right.
+Feed your soul and body with all that Madison, Georgia, has to offer, and start your wellness retreat off right.

 Rediscover the Joy of Food